-Let $\C^\otimes \to \LM^\otimes$ be an $\LM$-monoidal $\infty$-category exhibiting $\C_\m$ as left-tensored over $\C_\a$ and $A\in \Alg(\C_\a)$ an algebra.
-Our goal in this section is to construct an $\LM$-monoidal $\infty$-category $\BLMod_A(\C)^\otimes \to \LM^\otimes$ exhibiting $\LMod_A(\C_\m)$ as left-tensored over $\BMod{A}{A}(\C_\a)$, see \cref{w9f2}.
+exhibiting $\LMod_A(\C_\m)$ as left-tensored over $\BMod{A}{A}(\C_\a)$; see \cref{w9f2}.
 In order to leverage the results of \cite[sec.
-4.4.1]{HA} we consider the slightly more general context of $\BM$-monoidal $\infty$-categories. \Cref{LM_to_BM_monoidal_construction} will allow us to apply our $\BM$-monoidal constructions to $\LM$-monoidal categories.
+4.4.1]{HA} we consider the slightly more general setting of $\BM$-monoidal $\infty$-categories. \Cref{LM_to_BM_monoidal_construction} will allow us to apply our $\BM$-monoidal constructions to $\LM$-monoidal categories.
 The reader who wishes to move on to the central constructions of Koszul duality and is willing to accept the action of bimodules on left modules on faith, will only need \cref{m24j0} (compatibility of tensor product with $\A$-bar constructions) for the sequel.